blakelohnwiley/alpine-mpich/cluster/project/Gspan/README.md

-GraMi
+gSpan
 =====

-GraMi is a novel framework for frequent subgraph mining in a single large  graph, GraMi outperforms existing techniques by 2 orders of magnitudes.
-GraMi  supports finding frequent subgraphs as well as frequent patterns, Compared to subgraphs, patterns offer a more powerful version of matching that captures  transitive interactions between graph nodes (like friend of a friend) which are very common in modern applications.
-Also, GraMi supports user-defined  structural and semantic constraints over the results, as well as approximate results.
+gSpan (graph-based substructure pattern mining), which discovers frequent substructures without candidate generation. gSpan builds a new lexicographic order among graphs, and maps each graph to a unique minimum DFS code as its canonical label.
+Based on this lexicographic order gSpan adopts the depth-first search strategy to mine frequent connected subgraphs efficiently.
+Our performance study shows that gSpan substantially outperforms previous algorithms, sometimes by an order of magnitude.

 For more details, check our paper: Mohammed Elseidy, Ehab Abdelhamid, Spiros Skiadopoulos, and Panos Kalnis.
-"GRAMI: Frequent Subgraph and Pattern Mining in a Single Large Graph.
-PVLDB, 7(7):517-528, 2014."
+"X. Yan and J. Han.
+GSPAN: Graph-based substructure pattern mining.
+In Proc. of ICDM, pages 721–724, 2002."

 CONTENTS:
 =====